-The Acoustical Assessment (Dudek 2015) concludes that the future noise levels from traffic would exceed the City's maximum exterior noise level criterion of 65 dBA CNEL above the first floor at the both the residential units fronting SR-125 and the Bus Rapid Transit corridor.
+The Acoustical Assessment (Dudek 2015; Dudek 2016) concludes that the future noise levels from traffic would exceed the City's maximum exterior noise level criterion of 65 dBA CNEL above the second floor at the residential units fronting SR-125.
 Additionally, the noise levels at the exterior use areas for the mixed use buildings on the northeastern portion of the site would exceed the City's limit.
+Specifically, the units along the western border of the project site nearest SR-125 would have balconies on the second floor that front SR-125.
+The 8-plex and 12-plex units located in the southwestern portion of the site that border SR-125 and the BRT corridor would have second and third floor balconies that front the roadways.
+Provided that the nearest residential units are not located within 28 feet of the BRT centerline, the exterior use areas (patios or balconies) would not exceed the City's exterior noise standard.
 However, the Otay Ranch GDP has policies in place to require appropriate sound attenuation project features for all required residential open space and public open space areas that are exposed to a noise level of 65 dBA CNEL or greater.
 Consistent with these policies, balconies planned on these residential units that are counted toward any open space requirements would incorporate appropriate sound attenuating project features around the perimeter of the balconies.
 As a result, these outdoor areas would not exceed the 65 dB CNEL threshold.
-This analysis also demonstrates that HVAC, truck traffic, loading and unloading, and trash collection would not exceed the City's applicable limits established in the noise ordinance in accordance with Mitigation Measure 5.5-1 of the approved FEIR.
-Additionally, consistent with Mitigation Measure 5.5-2 of the approved FEIR, the proposed project would not result in noise levels that exceed 70 dBA CNEL at patronoccupied exterior areas of the proposed commercial land uses.
-Therefore, no new significant impacts would occur beyond what is analyzed in the FEIR.